xyang-github/INR_Tracker/README.md

 I hope to continue to add new features to this application, with the goal of improving clinician experience and improving overall patient care.

+Refer to the wiki page for screenshots and explanation of features.

 <hr>

 <h2>Technologies and Development</h2>